smertins27/cbd-vaccination/README.md

 This allows us to run a scalable development structure and react to higher traffic/load by starting new instances of the web and cache server and the big data services.

 The mentioned load balancer is provided by Kubernetes with an ingress and distributes the traffic to multiple webservers.
 In our case we are only using one webserver to keep the use case as simple as possible.
-For serving the webserver application to a user, we are using NodeJS with Express for serving the content.
+For making the webserver application accessible to users, we are using NodeJS with Express for displaying the content.

-As shown as in the architecture picture, the web server grants its data from a cache or MySQL server.
-The usage of multiple cache servers, implemented by a memcached-cluster, reduce the stress of the database and allows a higher scalability of the application.
+As shown in the architecture picture, the web server grants its data from a cache or MySQL server.
+The usage of multiple cache servers, implemented by a memcached-cluster, relieves the database and allows a higher scalability of the application.
 The web server doesn't insert data directly into the database.
-For that case there is a Kafka cluster running, which ist working as a big data message service.
+For that case there is a Kafka cluster running, which is working as a big data message service.
 That cluster docks on the Spark application, which is also running inside the same cluster.
 That Spark Application, computes the message data from Kafka and sends it directly into the database or the checkpoints will be stored into the Data Lake.
 The Data Lake is provided by a HDFS cluster.

 ### Database Design
 ![Database Design](https://raw.githubusercontent.com/smertins27/cbd-vaccination/master/documentation/images/MySQL_Database.png)

-The following images gives a slight overview about our database structure.
+The following image gives a slight overview about our database structure.
-Mainly we are using four tables, which holds the complete data of the project.
+Mainly we are using four tables, which hold the complete data of the project.
 The tables **states** and **vaccines** are preloaded with content to ensure that the application runs properly.
-The remaining tables are feed with dynamic user generated or batch calculated data, which are inserted via kafka and batch processing.
+The remaining tables are fed with dynamic user generated or batch calculated data, which is inserted via kafka and batch processing.

 ## Workflow and file structure
 ![Workflow](https://raw.githubusercontent.com/smertins27/cbd-vaccination/master/documentation/images/Workflow.png)

 In this use case there are no automatically generated points to start the workflow process.
 First the *web-app/index.js* provides the HTML, CSS and JavaScript files to a user.
-With usage of the Express package there several routes for the application defined.
-If a user submits the form from the index page the data for processing is generated and send via a POST-Request to */vaccinations*.
+With usage of the Express package there are several routes for the application defined.
+If a user submits the form from the index page the data for processing is generated and sent via POST-Request to */vaccinations*.
 This route is defined in the earlier mentioned *index.js*.
-This triggers the Kafka producer and send the vaccinationTrackingMessage to the Spark application *spark-app/spark-app.py*.
+This triggers the Kafka producer and sends the vaccinationTrackingMessage to the Spark application *spark-app/spark-app.py*.
 Spark starts the batch processing and computes the needed data.
-After that the processed data is going to be stored in the database and that checkpoints will be written into HDFS.
+After that the processed data is going to be stored in the database and some checkpoints will be written into HDFS.

-If the user navigates to a state page the *index.js* receives the called route and will collect all needed data.
+If the user navigates to a state page the *index.js* receives the called route and will collect all data needed.
 In this case the state, vaccine and vaccination progress is fetched.
-First the cache is checked if the data is already present, if not a database query is performed.
+First the cache is checked if the data is already present, if not, a database query is performed.
-After that the data is parsed to the template to render the page properly.
+After that the data is parsed into the template to render the page properly.

 ### Generating data

-The user generated data consists of same data which are filled with information from a simple form.
+The user generated data consists of the same data which is filled with information from a simple form.
-To simulate the Big Data character and to stress the batch processing a hugh amount of data entries can be randomly generated by an JavaScript function.
+To simulate the Big Data character and to stress the batch processing a huge amount of data entries can be randomly generated by a JavaScript function.

 ```
 {